quantnetwork/blockchain-developer-exercises-foundations/Exercise2.md

 #### Searching for a Specific Block in Other DLT Networks

-You can search for a specific block via its blockId in the Ethereum Ropsten DLT network by running the following:
+You can search for a specific block via its blockId in the Ethereum Goerli DLT network by running the following:

  ```
  node examples/block-search/autoexecute-specific-blockid-search.js password=MY_PASSWORD